hungyok/nuctf_equi_bai/README.md

 > xfit = simplex_xval(:,1);
 > [O] = occupR(remod,xfit);
 ```
 The output file “O.mat” is a 16x1 cell.
-Here we report only nucleosome occupancy per cell.
+Here we report only nucleosome occupancy per cell and can be found in the folder “[occup_profile](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucRemod/occup_profile)”.
+The folder also contains a figure showing comparison between a model with TF only and a model with TF+remodeling, and a plotting script.
 All the codes and input/output files and folders can be found in the folder [simplexM_remod](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucRemod/simplexM_remod).
 A toy example to run simplex_SA.m with a single TF (RSC3) and for a single chromosome (chr 1) can be found in [toy_example](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucRemod/toy_example).
 ## Output data
 The main outputs from this exercise are the occupancy profiles of nucleosome and TF (the O.mat files with (NucRemod) and without (NucTF) remodeling effect).